MatPiq/DTU-social-graphs-project-book/_sources/explainer_motivation.md

 **Why did we choose this data set?**

 Research conducted at new university centers and departments focusing on Social Data Science or Computational Social Science is characterised by being highly interdiciplinary {cite}`sodas, alan, oxford`.
 It is against this background, both interesting and of relevance to understand the commonalities and differences between the fields.
 We think that a better understanding could enchance collaboration in two important ways.
-First of all, having a basic understanding of central theories and methodological approaches used in other fields is a first step for fruitful communication. blablabla....
+First of all, having a basic understanding of central theories and methodological approaches used in other fields is a first step for a fruitful collaboration in an interdisciplinary project.
+Second of all, employing a variety of central methods in a interdisciplinary project is not simply 'plug and play' as each method must be understood in the context of the discipline it stems from.

 **Our goal for the end user's experience**